-Block model quantities are shown in Table 14.27 at a range of copper equivalent cut-off grades to demonstrate that the Warintza Central resource is sensitive to the selected cut-off grades.
+Block model quantities are shown in Table 14.27 at a range of copper cut-off grades to demonstrate that the Warintza Central resource is sensitive to the selected cut-off grades.
+The reader is cautioned that the figures presented in the tables should not be misconstrued with a Mineral Resource Statement.
+The figures are only presented to show the sensitivity of the block model estimates to the selection of cut-off grade.